Al-Jazira (caliphal province): Early administration

-As a part of the strategy to disrupt the focus of Christian Arab tribes from upper Mesopotamia which has been mustered by Heraclius to lay siege on Emesa., The Jazira was conquered by the Muslims during the caliphate of Umar, in 638/639 or 639/40.
+The Jazira was conquered by the Muslims during the caliphate of Umar, in 638/639 or 639/40.
 The Muslim armies were led by Iyad ibn Ghanm al-Fihri.
 Iyad ibn Ghanm frequently besieged walled settlements along the Euphrates and Khabur rivers before or during harvest time, while sending detachments of troops to raid the surrounding countryside for agricultural supplies and captives among the peasantry.
 In the case of Raqqa (Kallinikos to the Byzantines), the peasants outside the city walls were defended by the Arab Christian nomads.
 There, the Muslim forces compelled the city's leaders, facing the prospect of starvation, to surrender within five or six days.
 Iyad ibn Ghanm's objective was to capture cities with minimal destruction, so as to ensure the flow of tax revenue, as well as agricultural goods, to the conquerors.
 Similar terms of surrender were reached with the leaders of Edessa, Harran, and Samosata, and Muslim garrisons were installed in the last two cities.

 Following the conquest, the Jazira likely formed a single administrative unit with Jund Hims (military district of Homs) and the future district of Jund Qinnasrin (military district of northern Syria).
 Iyad ibn Ghanm was appointed governor of Hims–Qinnasrin–Jazira by Umar in 639, following the death of Abu Ubayda ibn al-Jarrah, who had held the overall command over Syria.
 Two administrative agents were appointed over the Jazira, one in charge of non-Arabs (presumably the settled population) and one for the nomadic Arab tribesmen, such as the Taghlib.
 Umar appointed Habib ibn Maslama al-Fihri over the non-Arabs and al-Walid ibn Uqba over the Arabs.
 Iyad died in 641 and was succeeded by Sa'id ibn Hidhyam al-Jumahi.
 After the latter's death in 642 Umayr ibn Sa'd al-Ansari was appointed governor.
 Umayr ibn Sa'd became ill during Uthman's caliphate and stepped down from his post, after which Uthman attached the Hims–Qinnasrin–Jazira district to Mu'awiya ibn Abi Sufyan's jurisdiction; Mu'awiya was already governor of Jund Dimashq (military district of Damascus) and Jund al-Urdunn (military district of the Jordan) at the time.